jatinsharma0e0/WhackMaster/README.md

 ## How to Play

-1. Click "Start Game" to begin
+1. Click "Start Game" to begin (3-second countdown before starting)
 2. Hit moles as they randomly pop up from holes
+3. **Avoid bombs** 💣 - they appear after 5 seconds and end the game instantly
-3. Each successful hit scores 10 points
+4. Each successful hit scores 10 points
-4. Try to get the highest score in 30 seconds!
+5. Try to get the highest score in 30 seconds!
-5. Beat your high score and challenge your friends
+6. Beat your high score and challenge your friends

+### Controls
+- **Mouse**: Click directly on holes
+- **Keyboard**: Use numpad keys 1-9 for quick targeting
+- **Touch**: Fully responsive for mobile devices

 ## Running the Game